clj-commons/byte-streams/README.md

 * `:direct?` - whether any `ByteBuffers` which are created should be [direct](http://stackoverflow.com/a/5671880/228387), defaults to `false`
 * `:encoding` - the character set for any strings we're encoding or decoding, defaults to `"UTF-8"`

-To create a [Manifold stream](https://github.com/ztellman/manifold), use `(stream-of type)`.
+To create a [Manifold stream](https://github.com/clj-commons/manifold/), use `(stream-of type)`.
 To convert a core.async channel, convert it using `manifold.stream/->source`.

 ### Custom conversions

-While there are conversions defined for all common byte types, this can be extended to other libraries via `byte-streams/def-conversion`:
+While there are conversions defined for all common byte types, this can be extended to other libraries via `def-conversion`:

 ```clojure
 ;; a conversion from byte-buffers to my-byte-representation